 This entry has been updated — ed.

-A photo of Martin taken to document his pension application is an iconic image of the horrendous injuries the war inflicted on many combatants, black or white.
+A photo of Martin taken to document his pension application is an iconic image of the horrendous injuries the war inflicted on many combatants, on both sides and of both races.

 Martin (whose first name is sometimes spelled “Louis”) died in Springfield in 1892.

 The Battle of the Crater was a debacle for the Union, and especially for African-American soldiers.
 Union engineers had dug a tunnel below Confederate fortifications outside Petersburg, which was a key objective in the Union thrust toward Richmond, Va., the Confederate capital.
 The tunnel then was packed with explosives and blown up.

 Once the giant mine exploded, the plan was for Union troops to flood through the opening and overwhelm Petersburg’s defenders.
 USCT units, including the 29th, had been scheduled to lead the attack and had trained for the assignment.
 At the last minute, however, Gens.
 George Meade and Ambrose Burnside ordered white soldiers to assault the breach first.
 The result was that the crater became a death trap for the attackers, not the defenders.